 Outstanding Volunteer Award

-This award honors individuals whose leadership and support of the Parks and Open Space volunteer programs have enhanced our community partnerships and improved public service.
-This year there were two recipients.
+The Outstanding Volunteer Award honors individuals whose leadership and support of the Parks & Open Space volunteer programs have enhanced our community partnerships and improved public service.
+This year, there were three recipients.